Published Jeremy. Last Updated on March 3, 2023.

-A corkcicle is very much what its name implies- an icicle attached to a cork.
+A corkcicle is very much what its name implies- a wine icicle cork.
 Okay, well, it's not a real icicle.
 This is a plastic one filled with a gel that can be re-frozen time and time again.
 Put it in your freezer for a bit, insert into a partially consumed bottle of wine when you need it, and it'll help keep it cold while sitting out in the open.

 Does it work?
 If you are simply thinking of wanting to keep an open bottle of wine cold, this serves its purpose to a degree.
 You're essentially inserting an ice cube that won't melt into the bottle of wine.
 But in most cases, we find a bottle will hold its temperature just fine for how fast we drink bottles (which is, admittedly, rather quickly).

 So do you need this product?
 Not really.
-It is a novelty for the most part.
+It is a novelty for the most part and is also quite silly.
 That being said, if you were looking to serve a cold rose or champagne and did not have access to an ice bucket or refrigerator while drinking the bottle, this could help keep the wine a bit cooler longer.
 How long and to what degree, it is hard to say.
 But even though we've had this one for almost a decade, I can safely say I don't remember the last time we used it.
 So there's that.